NuevoFoundation/workshops/content/english/Kusto-KC7/activity-6.md

 ## Cyber Blog Analysis

-*For this scenario, we'd like you to take a look at the blog post below and see if you can find evidence that supports or disproves the information posted.*
+For this scenario, we'd like you to take a look at the blog post below and see if you can find evidence in **SecurityLogs2** that supports or disproves the information posted.

 ------------------------------------------------------
+*[Start Blog Post]*

 <img src= "https://github.com/bgrant34/workshops/blob/master/content/english/kusto-kc7/Images/blog1.png?raw=true" alt= “Blog1” width="value" height="value">